ngs-doo/dsl-json/README.md

 ### @JsonValue enum feature

-Java8 version supports converting enum as custom value.
+Library supports converting enum as custom value.
 To use such feature @JsonValue annotation must be placed on method or field.

 ### JSON pretty print